warrior-training-culture

 Mastering fundamentals reduces injury risk.
 Start with static stances and slow, deliberate movements.
 Focus on the following core principles:

 - Eye contact: Keep your gaze ahead, not on the weapon.
-This trains peripheral awareness.
+This trains peripheral awareness and prevents telegraphing your intentions.

 - Breathing: Exhale on strikes, inhale on recovery.
-Rhythmic breathing prevents premature fatigue.
+Rhythmic breathing prevents premature fatigue and promotes focus.

 Sample Drill: Bokken Suburi